a-einstein/WpfShop/README.md

 #### Purpose
 * Creating a working desktop application for test and demo purpose based on WPF.
-* This is a near equivalent of my [PortableShop](https://github.com/a-einstein/PortableShop).
 * Manage the code by Git and GitHub.
 Some changes, branches, and merges are deliberately created for this reason.

+#### Notes
+* This is a near equivalent of my [PortableShop](https://github.com/a-einstein/PortableShop).
+* For the time being, the needed data service is hosted on Azure and configured to in this application.
+That means that this code can be build and run right away, if it can make use of an internet connection.

 #### Aspects
 * C# + XAML.